rukundoeric/weather-app/README.md

 ## Getting Started

 - Clone this repo https://github.com/rukundoeric/weather-app
-- Navigate to project directory.
+- Navigate to the project directory.
-- If you have liveserver in you vs-code, just run it.
+- If you have liveserver in your vs-code, just run it.
-- Ortherwise just open `dist/index.html` page with your browser.
+- Otherwise, just open the `dist/index.html` page with your browser.

 ## Authors